Channel Your Inner Kevin McCallister and Protect Your Home This December

 Each year, thousands of festive Americans end up in the hospital due to poor ladder safety or holiday light mishaps.
 When decking the halls, be sure to use the correct lights.
 Using indoor lights outdoors (and vice versa) can be a safety hazard.
 Likewise, be sure to check all lights for broken bulbs, tears or frays, prior to plugging them in.
 Most importantly, when hanging up your lights, maintain proper ladder etiquette.
 While it is best to have someone at the base of the ladder to provide additional support, it is essential that you keep two feet and one hand on the ladder at all times.
 Be sure to extinguish all candles and unplug all Christmas trees, decorations and lights when unattended.
 The last thing you want to experience this December is a house fire.
 Take extra caution during these festive months to prevent any unwanted flames.

 Free Shipping All The Way

 Now more than ever, people are completing a big portion of their holiday shopping online.
-Not only are there amazing Cyber Monday deals, but there is December 15th free shipping day and Amazon Prime member benefits.
-While this helps in avoiding the long lines and busy shopping centers, it also results in many unattended packages sitting on front porches.
+Amazing online deals help avoid long lines and shopping centers, but also results in many unattended packages sitting on front porches.
 Due to this, many people have experienced theft.
 In order to avoid your packages walking off in the wrong hands, request that a signature be required in the comment section of your order, plan to be home when the package arrives or have a neighbor keep an eye out for your package.